University of Malta Demonstrates Innovation with Autonomous Robots in National Robotics Competition

 The 2025 University of Malta Robotics Championship

-Held at the ICT Foyer, Level 1, the event drew ten student teams from the Artificial Intelligence study-unit.
+Held at the ICT Foyer, Level 1, the event drew ten student teams from the Artificial Intelligence study unit.
 Under the mentorship of Dr. Ingrid Galea and support from RSOs Gabriel Hili and Benjamin Spiteri, students designed and programmed autonomous robots to navigate a maze within ten minutes.
 The challenge was intense, demanding not only technical precision but also strategic planning, teamwork, and quick thinking.

 Throughout the competition, the students presented their design choices and coding strategies to evaluators, demonstrating their comprehensive understanding of both hardware and software aspects.
 The event was a showcase of emerging talent, with the team ‘Heth’ emerging as the winners after delivering a fast, reliable performance.
 The high level of ingenuity across all teams was universally acknowledged, highlighting the vibrant and innovative environment fostered by the University of Malta.